Château Lanessan: History

 The earliest documentation indicate Dame Paironne la Montagne, the widow of Henry de Lanessan, sold the estate on January 15, 1310 to Sieur de Blaignan.
 It was acquired in 1793 by Jean Delbos, previously a ship owner.
 In the 19th century Lanessan (then named Dubosqc) was listed as a Quatrieme cru by Lawton in 1815 and received highly favourable mentions in Cocks & Féret.
 Following a decision by Jean Delbos' son Louis, Lanessan did not to submit samples to the Bordeaux Wine Official Classification of 1855, in the belief that the World's Fair ranking would add nothing to the estate's already sound reputation, and that the selection amounted to "bureaucratic nonsense".

 In 1858 the cellarmaster of Château Lanessan, Jean Pineau, was hired by the Spanish Marqués de Riscal to come to the Rioja to improve the quality of the Spanish wines.

 Château de Lanessan was built 1878 by André Delbos in a mock-Tudor style, and its cellars built in traditional Médoc style.
 Additionally the estate was expanded to include stables that are the foundation for the Musée du Cheval, currently a tourism destination.
 Following the marriage between Marie-Louise Delbos and Etienne Bouteiller in 1907, the family name changed, and in 1961 Jean Bouteiller started to expand the family's holding, initially acquiring Château Lachesnaye, and Château de Sainte Gemme in 1962.

+Treasury Wine Estates (TWE) Australia acquired a majority stake in Château Lanessan completing the purchase in October 2022.
+The acquisition includes the historic estate, all 80 hectares of vineyards across the 3 sites, and winery facilities, which was a strategic move to significantly increase Penfolds's production capacity in France and expand its multi-regional luxury wine portfolio.